 14. I have heard that the Adult Social Care Infection Control Fund has been extended, when can providers expect to receive further payments?

-The Department of Health and Social Care have confirmed that the Adult Social Care Infection Control Fund will be extended from September 2020 to March 2021.
+The Department of Health and Social Care have confirmed that the Adult Social Care Infection Control Fund was extended from September 2020 to March 2021.
 You can read about Round 2 of the Fund and grant allocations here.

 15. How has the Adult Social Care Infection Control Fund been spent in Newcastle?